ppalex7/SourceComms/README.md

 	* Punishments issued by *CONSOLE* has some immunity level (which is set in config, option *"ConsoleImmunity"*).
 	* Immunity checking system could be disabled by setting option *"DisableUnblockImmunityCheck"* to value 1 in config file.
 	* One more **important** moment.
 When somebody removes punishment - plugin retrieves *"punishment issuer admin id"* from database.
 If the request fails - punishment could be temporary removed (on server, not in database) only by console, admin with special flag or with higher immunity.
-* Plugin config:
+* Plugin has *Servers White List* feature.
+If enabled, plugin will apply on players punishments only from current server or servers listed in *White List*.
 * Punishments reasons and times stored in config.
-	* Config has another usefull setting - *"DefaultTime"*.
-When admin run sm_gag (mute, silence) command only with player name - he will be gagged on *"DefaultTime"* value minutes. (if *"DefaultTime"* setted in -1 -> player will be blocked only on session (until reconnect)).
-	* Config has setting *"MaxLength"*, which works following way: Plugin will hide (for admins without ADMFLAG_CUSTOM 2) from menu all durations more than MaxLength and restricts punishments commands with time > MaxLength argument (or permanent).
+More details about config listed below.
 * SourceComms supports [auto-update](https://forums.alliedmods.net/showthread.php?p=1570806).

 ### Web part provides the following functionality: